 In terms of parts reuse, no other figure was as direct a reuse of previous parts as Faker.
 Even Stinkor and Moss Man (reused from Mer-Man and Beast Man, respectively) got some scent added to their plastic or a coating of green fuzz, in the case of Moss Man.
 Faker is just Faker.
 There is something appealing about that design though.
 Maybe it’s the color scheme.
 Orange and blue are complimentary colors, after all.

 The Faker prototype below is just a repainted He-Man figure.
 You can see a bit of the original color coming through on one of the legs.
-The prototype has the same orange color on the hair as on the armor and sword.
+The prototype has the same orange color on the hair as on the armor and sword, compared to the final toy that had dark red hair.
 You can see this is made from an earlier He-Man figure, because it has the irregular looking belly button common on early He-Man figures.
 Some production Faker figures lack the belly button, just as He-Man did starting in 1983, but others retain it.
 The prototype below has red eyes, while the production figure had black eyes.

 It’s possible that the idea of Faker being a robot was not the original concept for the character.
 In this 1982 color-changing advertisement, illustrated by Alfredo Alcala, Faker is described as having powerful muscles, and there no mention of robotic parts.